Microsoft 365 integration (formally Smart Calendar)

 Does Condeco subscribe to notifications for every user calendar with the scope?

-No. Condeco only subscribes to user calendars once the user agrees to grant the access.
+No. Condeco only subscribes to user calendars when the user agrees to grant access.
 Currently, the only way a user can agree is by launching the Condeco Outlook add-in from an Outlook calendar appointment and ticking a box agreeing for permissions to be granted.

 How does Condeco receive notifications from users’ calendars?

-The Smart Calendar service uses Microsoft Graph to receive notifications from users’ calendars.
+The Microsoft 365 integration service uses Microsoft Graph to receive notifications from users’ calendars.

-Which user calendars does Condeco subscribe to via the MS Graph API?
+Which user calendars does Condeco subscribe to via the Microsoft Graph API?

-Condeco can only subscribe to the calendars of users who have agreed to the access!
+Condeco can only subscribe to the calendars of users who have agreed to grant access!

 Can a user’s calendar be unsubscribed?